APUSH

 Connecting Oral Histories to the Arts

 To connect the narratives gathered by the Green Hope Asian American Oral History Project to our school and the arts, Mr. Richardson reached out to the school orchestra and choir.
 Together, they identified, prepared, and performed a piece that incorporated excerpts from the narratives.
 The AAOHP is thankful for the collaborative efforts of Orchestra teacher Ms. Lewis and Choir teacher Mr. Botwick, without whom this collaboration would have been impossible.
 Ms. Lewis selected the piece "Take What You Need" and arranged a virtual meeting with the composer, Reena Esmail, which 50 students attended.
-This was an invaluable learning opportunity for students to learn from, and offered valuable insights.
+This was an invaluable learning opportunity for students, and we are indebted to the generosity of Ms. Esmail for her time and perspective.

 Ms. Esmail spoke to this projects relevance, saying, "I didn't like history when I was a kid and it was because I just never felt like any of it applied to me," and "I never really felt that I was a part of American History- I kind of thought, 'like okay I'm just weirdo who's kind of on my own.'"
 She concluded by encouraging us with, "thank you for doing this- please keep me posted!
 I'm so happy that you found me that I get to actually engage with you."